How To Build A Prototype For Your SaaS Product [Q&A with George Krasadakis]

 - 20 years of product architecture, software systems design, and digital product development – from concept to launch

-- Worked for/with 10 multinational corporations in 4 markets (including Microsoft, Accenture, GSK, Wind)
+- Worked for/with 10 multinational corporations in 4 markets (including Microsoft, Accenture, GSK, and Wind)

 - Author of ‘The Innovation Mode’ (Springer 2020)

 - Producer and chief editor of the ’60 Leaders’ ebook series